Cost of living in Bangkok : How much do you really need ?

 If you've made it til the end, I really appreciate you taking the time to read the entire post.

-So if you've got any question regarding my cost of living in Bangkok or if you're trying to figure out what would be yours, feel free to ask in the comments.
+So if you've got any question regarding the cost of living in Thailand or in Bangkok, or if you're trying to figure out what would be yours, feel free to ask me anything in the comments.